-On 01 February 2022, the Minister for Health and Social Services, Eluned Morgan, sent a remit letter stating the following:-
+On 01 February 2021, the Minister for Health and Social Services, Eluned Morgan, sent a remit letter stating the following:-

-I am now writing to formally commence the 2022-23 pay round for AfC staff in Wales.
-In this pay round I would like your advice on what would be a sufficient pay rise for AfC staff to recognise their dedication and hard work during the pandemic and, the work they will continue to undertake in the coming year to support the recovery efforts.
+I am now writing to formally commence the 2022-23 pay round for medical and dental staff in Wales including general medical practitioners and general dental practitioners.
+In this pay round I would like your advice on what would be a sufficient pay rise for staff to recognise their dedication and hard work during the pandemic and, the work they will continue to undertake in the coming year to support the recovery efforts.
 I am conscious that the pay award should address recruitment and retention issues to ensure the NHS recovers from the pandemic.